 Try on your chosen outfit and practice different poses in front of a mirror.
 Ensure that it doesn’t bunch up or wrinkle awkwardly.

 Lastly, wear your outfits with confidence.
 When you feel good, it shows in your expression and body language.
-This is mostly my job as a photographer and certainly nothing to stress over, but it’s worth coming with the right attitude (especially if it’s your boss who has booked the session on your behalf)!
+This is mostly my job as a photographer and certainly not a point to stress over, but it’s worth coming to see me in the studio with the right attitude (especially if it’s your boss who has booked the session on your behalf)!

-Your headshots represent you professionally and I hope these tips will help you step in front of the camera for headshots that exude confidence and competence.
+Remember, your headshots represent you professionally and I hope these tips help you to step in front of my camera for headshots that exude confidence and competence! 📸✨